Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Key Takeaway

-If your IEEPA refund is stuck in Phase 2 territory, you're not behind.
-You're early.
-But you have to position correctly while CBP builds out the system.
-Document the entries.
-Preserve the rights.
-Prepare the submission package.
-For exposure over $500K, get specialized help — Phase 2 cases require coordination across protest deadlines, AD/CVD timelines, surety contracts, and CIT litigation strategy that standard customs broker engagements weren't built for.
+Phase 2 is live as of June 29, 2026 — if your IEEPA refund is in Phase 2 territory, the channel is now open.
+Document the entries, file promptly, and keep your protest deadlines alive.
+For exposure over $500K, get specialized help — Phase 2 cases require coordination across AD/CVD timelines, surety contracts, and CIT litigation strategy that standard customs broker engagements weren't built for.

 Phase 2 Refunds · $500K – $5M+ · Contingency